PhdLoLi/VideoFile/README.md

 NDN-based Pre-recorded Streaming Video Project using Consumer/Producer API.

--Producer
-There are a lots of pre-recorded video file inside the producer.
+- Producer
-The repo\_producer will publish all the video files frame by frame into Repo-ng.
+    - The repo\_producer will publish all the video files frame by frame into Repo-ng.
-The list\_producer will publish the latest playing list every minute.
+    - The list\_producer will publish the latest playing list every minute.

--Consumer
+- Consumer
-The consumer should first ask for the latest playing list, then chose one to play back.
+    - The consumer should first ask for the latest playing list, then chose one to play back.

 Structure
 ----